keirthana/anbox-cloud-docs/explanation/performance.md

 A very noticeable performance issue is a long wait time when starting an application.

 When a user starts an application, Anbox Cloud retrieves the application image and launches a new instance for it.
 By default, Anbox Cloud turns off image compression in LXD when launching an instance from an image.
 This method speeds up the launch of the instance (because the image does not need to be uncompressed), but it causes more traffic over the network (because the image is transferred uncompressed).
 If the network connection between your cluster nodes is rather slow, the overall instance startup time might improve by enabling image compression.
 You can change the default configuration by setting the [images_compression_algorithm](https://charmhub.io/ams-lxd/configuration#images_compression_algorithm) configuration on the `ams-lxd` charm.
 Of course, in addition to compression, the size of the image is also relevant.
-The smaller the image, the faster it can be synchronised across the LXD nodes in a cluster.
+The smaller the image, the faster it can be synchronized across the LXD nodes in a cluster.

 Another configuration that affects the instance startup time is [shiftfs_enabled](https://charmhub.io/ams-lxd/configuration#shiftfs_enabled).
 This configuration is currently disabled by default, because it can cause issues with some Android applications.
 However, if your applications run fine with `shiftfs_enabled` set, it can considerably improve the instance startup time.
 You should be aware though that support for shiftfs might be dropped in future releases.